-The American Society for Reproductive Medicine defines infertility as "no evidence of conception after 1 year of trying in a couple where the female partner is less than age 35, and after 6 months of trying when the female partner is age 35 and older."
-It is estimated that 9-15% of couples experience infertility, but only about half of them seek treatment.
-35% of infertility cases are thought to be due to male factors, 50% to female factors and approximately 10% to unexplained factors.
+The American Society for Reproductive Medicine defines infertility as "no evidence of conception after one year of trying in a couple where the female partner is less than age 35, and after six months of trying when the female partner is age 35 and older."
+It is estimated that 9-15% of couples experience infertility, but only about half seek treatment.
+Approximately 40% of infertility cases are due to female factors, 40% are due to male factors, and 20% are a combination and/or unexplained (ASRM 2015).

 Although acute alterations in cortisol concentrations may not immediately cause disease, long-term alterations of the HPA axis are associated with adverse health outcomes.
-For example, high concentrations of cortisol have been associated with psychiatric disorders including post-traumatic stress disorder (Wosu 2013).
-Psychiatric disorders can contribute to infertility through disruptions in HPA axis, GnRH pulse inhibition and autonomic nervous system activation.
+For example, high cortisol concentrations have been associated with psychiatric disorders, including post-traumatic stress disorder (Wosu 2013).
+Psychiatric disorders can contribute to infertility through disruptions in the HPA axis, HPG axis (including GnRH and LH pulse inhibition), changes in immune function associated with depression and chronic stress, and autonomic nervous system activation.
+Proposed mechanisms through which depression could directly affect fertility involve physiologic changes in the depressed state, such as thyroid dysfunction and the disruptions mentioned above in the HPA and HPG axes.
 However, the evidence for a relationship between psychiatric symptoms and success in infertility treatment is still inconclusive.
-A 2016 study of 135 IVF patients provided preliminary evidence that long-term systemic cortisol (exposure) may influence reproductive outcomes, and in turn, suggests that interventions to reduce cortisol prior to commencing IVF could improve treatment outcomes (Massey 2016).
+A 2016 study of 135 IVF patients provided preliminary evidence that long-term systemic cortisol (exposure) may influence reproductive outcomes and, in turn, suggests that interventions to reduce cortisol prior to commencing IVF could improve treatment outcomes (Massey 2016).

 Women have a range of psychological reactions and experiences to infertility.
-These reactions and experiences are influenced by their psychiatric, reproductive, cultural, and family background, as well as their personalities.
+These reactions and experiences are influenced by their psychiatric, reproductive, cultural, and family backgrounds, as well as their personalities.
+For some, the experience of infertility is associated with significant personal distress (Rooney and Domar 2018).
 Infertility can have deleterious social and psychological consequences on the individual, from overt ostracism or divorce to more subtle forms of social stigma leading to isolation and mental distress.
 A study of 488 American women who filled out a standard psychological questionnaire before undergoing a stress reduction program concluded that women with infertility felt as anxious or depressed as those diagnosed with cancer, hypertension, or recovering from a heart attack (Harvard Mental Health Newsletter 2009).
 As many as 13% of women experience passive suicidal ideation after an unsuccessful IVF attempt (Baram 1988, Cousineau 2007).
 In some cultures, motherhood is the only way for women to enhance their status in the family and community.
 A report by the World Health Organization on the social consequences of infertility in developing countries notes that some childless women "choose suicide over the torturous life and mental anguish caused by infertility."
 In the United States, experts who study infertility have noted that infertile couples are one of the "most neglected and silent minorities" (Cousineau 2007).